Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Summary

 \section{Summary}

-Giant molecular clouds can serve as unique \emph{barometers} for determination of the pressure (energy density) of CRs throughout the Galaxy via their characteristic high energy gamma-ray emission produced in CR interactions with the dense ambient gas.
-A similar information can be found also by analyzing the diffuse gamma-ray background of the galactic disk in different directions.
-However in the case of the diffuse gamma-ray background, the extracted CR spectrum is averaged over huge distances on $\geq 10$~kpc scales, while the information about CRs derived from individual clouds is localized within tens of parsecs.
+Giant molecular clouds can serve as unique \emph{barometers} for determining the pressure (energy density) of CRs throughout the Galaxy via their characteristic high energy $\gamma$-ray emission produced in CR interactions with the dense ambient gas.
+Similar information can also be found by analyzing the diffuse $\gamma$-ray background of the galactic disk in different directions.
+However in the case of the diffuse $\gamma$-ray background, the extracted CR spectrum is averaged over huge distances on a $\geq 10$~kpc scale, while the information about CRs derived from individual clouds is localized within tens of parsecs.

 The high quality data obtained by Fermi LAT provide adequate observational material for such studies.
-In this paper we present the result of our analysis of three-year observations of ten GMCs detected by Fermi LAT.
-At high energies, the analysis of gamma-ray emission from all GMCs, except for Aquila and $\rho $ Oph, which have limited statistics or/and suffer from large uncertainties in the estimates of the background, show that the CR proton spectra above a few GeV are well-described by a power-law function with an index of $\Gamma=2.85$.
-This is slightly softer than previous measurements (see e. g.
-Boezio et al. 1999) but agrees very well with the CR proton spectral index reported by the PAMELA collaboration \citep{pamela}.
-Remarkably, the derived absolute fluxes of CRs are also in good agreement with the direct measurements of local CRs.
-It should be noted, however, that this conclusion is based on the estimates of the clouds mass based on CO observations which contain rather large, up to 50 \% uncertainties.
-Moreover, it has been recently argued (see i.e. \citealt{ade} and references therein) that the gas is not adequately traced by CO measurements, and the total mass could be underestimated up to by a factor of two.
-Whether this claim concerns the specific clouds used in this paper, and if yes, then to which extent, this is a question which will be clarified, hopefully soon.
-Meanwhile, we should worn that any substantial revision of masses of the clouds in the Gould Belt, which could be only towards the increase of the mass estimates would unavoidably lead to a surprising conclusion, namely it would lead to the reduction of the estimates of the CR energy flux well below the level locally measured by Pamela.
-This seems rather unlikely, but cannot be fully excluded.
-The prime importance of this question for the origin of galactic CRs apparently initiate new model-independent measurements of masses of clouds in Gould Belt.
+In this paper we present the result of our analysis of a five-year observation of eight GMCs detected by Fermi LAT.
+At high energies, the analysis of $\gamma$-ray emission from all GMCs, except for $\rho $ Oph, which have limited statistics, show that the CR proton spectra above a few GeV are described well by a power-law function with an index of $\Gamma=2.85$.
+This is slightly softer than previous measurements (e.g. Boezio et al. 1999) but agrees very well with the CR proton spectral index reported by the PAMELA collaboration \citep{pamela}.
+Remarkably, the derived absolute fluxes of CRs also agree with the direct measurements of local CRs.
+The conclusion on the absolute fluxes depends highly on the mass cloud estimation.
+Here we compare the masses derived from CO radio observations and dust, obtaining compatible results.
+This enforces the reliability of the absolute CR fluxes we measured in the clouds, at the level of the one measured by PAMELA.